We’re at an exciting time in Bolton for all things digital.

 - Working with infrastructure providers e.g. to deliver better access to fast internet across the borough.

-- Working with employers to look at skills gaps and provide training to residents to meet those needs.
+- Working with employers to look at required skills and provide training to residents to meet those needs.

 Some of this work requires investment.
 It will also mean we’re saving money by making things easier and quicker for our staff and customers to do things digitally.